The Ultimate 2022 Budget Travel Guide To Hong Kong

 Day 1

-11:30 am – arrive in the hotel (possible check-in depending on room availability
+- 11:30 am – arrive at the hotel (possible check-in depending on room availability

 Day 2